 Bring RMR to Your Organization

-An experiential training for student leaders and school professionals desiring to build skills, knowledge, and the ability to educate and impact their own communities on relationships, respect, sexual misconduct, dating abuse, sexual harassment, stalking, and substance use.
+An experiential training for students to build skills, knowledge, and their ability to raise awareness and prevent unhealthy relationships, disrespect, sexual misconduct, dating abuse, sexual harassment, stalking, and substance use.

 Grades 2-5